 There were systems in place to obtain the views of tenants, their representatives and staff on the quality of the service provided.
 This included an annual survey and consultation as part of the monthly quality monitoring visits.
-The manager advised that the annual staff' and tenants' satisfaction' survey had been completed; however the outcome of these had not been received.
-The manager agreed to follow up on this.
+It was noted that the annual survey pertaining to tenants' satisfaction with the support provided, indicated a satisfaction rate of one hundred percent.
+The manager advised that the annual staff survey had been completed in May 2018 and agreed to follow up on the outcome of this.

-During the inspection the inspector spoke with four tenants who indicated that they were happy living in Tower House.
-The inspector also spoke to the manager, six relatives, three staff members and one HSC Trust representative.
+During the inspection the inspector spoke with the manager, one relative, one staff member and one HSC Trust representative.
 Some comments received are detailed below: